JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements

-**(Nov 15th 2019) Sensor firmware 1.9.4 is out!**
+**(6th Oct 2020) Sensor firmware 2.0 is (finally) out!**

-This version contains a fix for sensor getting occasionally stuck for 1h 37minutes.
-*We recommend all the customers using previous 1.9.x versions to immediately update to this version.*
+This is a major new version that contains lots of improvements and bugfixes.
+Please test your software thoroughly before committing to the 2.0 since the sensors cannot be rolled back to 1.9!

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.

 **IMPORTANT!!
-Builds on Mac OSX are broken on 1.9 due to a compiler bug!
-We're preparing a docker build environment to avoid these issues in the future.**
+The build environment has changed to be docker based.
+Please read the instruction at http://movesense.com/docs/esw/getting_started/**

 ## Overview